shubham29mehta/Hate-Speech-Detection/README.md

 # Project Overview

-The goal of this project/repository is to identify **Hate Speech** in a tweet using deep learning based Transfomer models.
+The goal of this project/repository is to identify **Hate Speech** in a tweet using deep learning models.
 Following models were used to indentify the hate speech in tweets:
 * GRU
 * LSTM
 * Bi-Directional LSTM
 * LSTM with attention
 * Transfer Learning using **ALBERT transfomer**

+ALBERT transformer gave the best results with a Precision score of 0.91 on the test data

 # Data Source